thoughtworks/candouble/README.md

 Imposters can be retrieved by their CAN port id, e.g.

     curl -i http://localhost:8080/imposters/0

 To allow following REST principles strictly, knowledge of this URL format is actually not necessary.
 The response to POSTing an imposter includes a `Location` header that contains the URL for the imposter.
-You can safely use URLs with the format documented here, though.
+That said, you can safely use URLs with the format documented here, though.

+The imposter response contains the definition of the imposter and all recorded messages, e.g.

+	{
+	  "id": 0,
+	  "stubs": [
+	    {
+	      "predicates": [
+	        { "eq": { "id": "0x1" } }
+	      ],
+	      "responses": [
+	        { "id": "0x201", "data": [ "0x01" ], "_behaviors": null
+	        }
+	      ]
+	    }
+	  ],
+	  "messages": [
+	    {
+	      "id": 1,
+	      "type": 1,
+	      "length": 2,
+	      "data": [ 202, 254, 0, 0, 0, 0, 0, 0 ]
+	    }
+	  ]
+	}

+Note that the `data` field of recorded messages always contains eight values.

 ### Retrieving all imposters

 A list of all imposters can also be retrieved, e.g.